FAQs

 • Improving your self-esteem and boosting self-confidence

-It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
+• It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
-Working with your medical doctor you can determine what’s best for you, and in some cases a combination of medication and therapy is the right course of action.
+Working with your medical doctor you can determine what’s best for you, and in some cases, a combination of medication and therapy is the right course of action.

 For OCD specifically, research tells us that there is a biological component of the disorder as well as a learning component.
 While medication may help with the underlying neurochemical processes and associated sensitivities that are the biological basis of OCD, it will not undo the learning that has taken place through a person engaging in compulsions after experiencing intrusive thoughts.
 This is where therapy can help!
+“Pills do not build skills”, but therapy can and does.
+Research indicates that combined treatment (medication + CBT with ERP) is most helpful when OCD is severe.
+Medications play an important role in reducing symptoms to a manageable degree so that patients have the capacity to build skills through therapy.
+If you start therapy with severe OCD symptoms and are not already on prescription medication to treat OCD, your therapist will likely recommend that you consult a psychiatrist to consider medication management.

-Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it.
+• Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you’re at in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 The total number of sessions depends on the severity of the problem and the individual.
 However, the average total of sessions is typically about 12-18.
 Visit the fees tab or this link for more information about sessions, costs, and course of therapy: Fees